 Take a look at the course content for full details of all the modules you'll study on this course.

 Tariff information for 2020 entry

-CCC at A levels or BTEC National Extended Diploma MMM, or use a combination of your qualifications to achieve the required tariff total.
+BCC at A levels, BTEC DMM or use a combination of your qualifications to achieve the required tariff total.

 Mature Applicants: We welcome applications from mature students (aged 21 and over) and do not necessarily require the same academic qualifications as school leaving applicants.